-Famine is threatening the lives of 20 million people in South Sudan, Yemen, Nigeria and Somalia.
+Famine is threatening the lives of more than 20 million people in South Sudan, Yemen, Nigeria and Somalia.
 But there are 775 million people going hungry in every other country in the world, which means for most people, the question of how to get enough to eat is different than how to solve a famine.
 Yet the answer to both is similar.

 There is enough food on earth to feed everyone, even with multiple hunger emergencies.
 If we want to build a world without famine, we have to think more broadly about hunger and more holistically about how to beat it.
 People don’t go hungry for lack of food, but because of the spread of conflict, the failures of governance and the grip of poverty.